-Ken Ripley Board Secretary
+Ken Ripley Board Chairman

 Mr. Ripley is editor-publisher emeritus of the award-winning Spring Hope Enterprise weekly newspaper in Spring Hope.
 A member of NCPAFCU since it began in 1984, he has also served as the president of the NC Association of Community Newspapers and ex-officio on the NC Press Association board.
 Mr. Ripley has served on the membership services and professional development committees for more than 25 years.
 In addition, he has served twice as the president of the Eastern North Carolina Press Association and remains an active director.
 Mr. Ripley is very involved in local community affairs and is an active certified lay minister in the United Methodist Church.
 A native of Virginia, Mr. Ripley graduated Phi Beta Kappa in 1972 from the UNC-Chapel Hill School of Journalism, where he was named that year´s outstanding journalism graduate.
 His wife, Vickie, is a clinical pharmacist practitioner at Coastal Plain Hospital in Rocky Mount.
-Previously served as Board Chairman.

 Ms. Saylor, a member since 1984 is an account executive with FirstPoint Management Resources in Raleigh.
 She also provides consultation services along with freelance writing and photography through her firm, Open Water Communications.
 She grew up in Winston-Salem and is a graduate of N.C.
 State University with a B.A. in English and Communications.
 Prior to forming Open Water Communications, she was executive director of the North Carolina Press Association.
 In her spare time, she enjoys running and cycling.
 She has completed five marathons.